CodeClubLux/TopCCompiler/README.md

 ## Literals
 ### Integers
-Integers are like long's in languages like java, however they may contain underscores to make them more readable.
+Integers are javascript like long's in languages like java, however they may contain underscores to make them more readable.
 ```scala
 1_000_000
 ```